October 19, 2016 • Osnat Amzaleg

 - Isolating noise to block out interfering outside noises.
 The shape and design contribute to your headphone’s ability to block out outside noises.
 The better the design, the more noise it can block out.
 This is different from noise cancellation (which is something that speakers can be designed to do).

-The made from memory foam and have a soft protein leather coating.
+They are made from memory foam and have a soft protein leather coating.
 When you invest in quality, it’s a good idea to take extra care to preserve that quality.
 This includes moderate steps for cleaning, proper storage, and proper usage.

 You recognize that they are beginning to wear down and need to be replaced when they become flat, cracked, smelly, or uncomfortable.
-Proper care can extend the normal lifespan of headphone cushions but eventually even the best cushions need to be replaced.
+Proper care can extend the normal lifespan of headphone cushions but eventually even the best cushions need to be replaced

 The headband is the hard piece that runs from one speaker to the other, holding them together so that you can comfortably and securely wear the headphones on your head.
 If your cable does not split off into two to connect to each speaker separately, then there will also be wiring running through your headband.